ygeorgaras/CSharpApp/README.md

 Τhere is one or more problems/bugs that exist!
 It would be great if you catch them and attempt to fix.

 1. GetTodoById lets you enter an invalid ID and throws a 404 not found exception.
-To get around this we check if the reponse if successful, otherwise we return a null record.
+Now when we issue a Get and it fails we will log the exception and endpoint.
+We will then return a Status404NotFound.
-2. Now we will return a null record if anything is returned other than a successful response.
+2. Fixed bug where you can issue a BadHttpRequest by entering values greater than Int32.MaxVal.
+Now we setup the max value you can enter to be int.MaxValue to prevent this error.

 ## New features